 Heather obtained her Bachelors of Science degree in Nursing in 1999 from Emporia State University and her Masters of Science in Nursing, Organizational Leadership, from the University of Kansas in 2015.
 Since 2011, she has served as the Director of the Women’s Life Center at Newman Regional Health in Emporia, Kansas.
 The Women’s Life Center is the home to a level 2 nursery, post partum, labor and delivery, and pediatrics.
 In 2013, Heather helped obtain the High 5 Award from the United Health Ministry Fund and made the hospital the 4th location in the state to obtain the award.
 Currently, she is active in the March of Dimes serving as site coordinator for the Lyon County Becoming a Mom program, Healthy Babies are Worth the Wait Advisory Committee Chair, and member of the MOD State Program Services Committee.
 She serves as the LATCH (Lactation Associates Teaching Community Health) committee chair and a member of the Kansas Organization of Nurse Leaders.
 Being from a rural hospital, AWHONN has played a major role in helping provide evidence based practice at her facility and to her staff.
 She is looking forward to participating on the Kansas Section in the new role of Professional Development Coordinator.

-Communications Coordinator & South Central Kansas Chapter Co-coordinator – Stacey Eason, BSN
+Communications Coordinator – Stacey Eason, MSN, APRN, CNM

 Stacey graduated from Hesston College in 1997 with her associates of arts in nursing and Fort Hays State University in 2016 with her BSN.
-She has held several staff nurse positions working in labor and delivery since starting as a new grad in a LDRP unit.
-She has spent 9 years working with home birth midwives, where she gained her passion for truly caring for women and supporting their birth choices.
-She is currently pursuing her MSN in Nurse Midwifery at Frontier Nursing University.
-She works at Wesley BirthCare Suites in Wichita.
-At Wesley, Stacey enjoys sitting on the Professional Practice Counsel as a representative of her unit.
-In her spare time, she is raising her five children still at home and playing with her three grandchildren.
-To stay balanced amidst a very busy schedule, Stacey likes to make several escapes throughout the week to practice yoga.
+Most recently, she completed her MSN in midwifery at Frontier Nursing University.
+She has held several staff nurse positions working in labor and delivery since starting as a new grad in an LDRP unit.
+She also spent nine years working with home birth midwives, where she gained her passion for truly caring for women and supporting their birth choices.
+She currently works at Wesley BirthCare Suites in Wichita, but is hoping to obtain a full scope certified nurse midwife position soon.
+She also intends to pursue a post graduate certificate to become a psych/mental health nurse practitioner so she can provide a much needed service to pregnant and postpartum people who are suffering with perinatal mood and anxiety disorders.
+All babies deserve healthy parents and this includes mentally healthy!

 Kansas City Metro Chapter Co-coordinator – Mallorie Suffield, MSN, RNC-OB, C-EFM